 Tip #7.
 Get your team to clone the previous event

 Instead of planning a new event from scratch, think about giving your team the fundamental tools to mimic the previous event and just incorporate and adapt the new data to the event.
-This is possible thanks to event management platforms that allow teams to simply clone an existing event and create a new one.
+This is possible thanks to event planning platforms that allow teams to simply clone an existing event and create a new one.

 Investing all of your time and efforts into ensuring perfect logistics isn’t the key to planning successful events.
 On the contrary, this aspect should occupy as few resources and hours as possible.